The Road to ITS

 ALE’s portfolio of secure, enterprise-grade network infrastructure products, including the new addition to its family of hardened switches, the OmniSwitch 6465, will be on display at the upcoming 2018 ITS Annual Meeting, which will be held in Detroit from June 4-7th.
 At the event, ALE will be demonstrating the capabilities of their hardened switch portfolio, non-hardened switches, and OmniVista Management System.
 Be sure not to miss an ITS America Special Session entitled “Successes and Lessons Learned from Local ITS Projects, Part II” on Thursday, June 7th at 9:00 AM, which will highlight successful local ITS projects (including NDOT’s) and focus on key takeaways from these deployments.

 As digital technologies continue to reshape the transportation landscape, it’s clear that entry-level infrastructure solutions that may have been sufficient up to now will not be sustainable in the future.
 ALE is providing future-forward networking components that are helping transportation customers connect transportation subsystems with technology that works, enabling all users of public transportation, public roads, and services to discover the transformative power of ITS.
-For more information, please visit us at Booth #119 at the upcoming ITS America event, or connect with us on Twitter at @ALUEnterprise.
+For more information, please connect with us on Twitter at @ALUEnterprise.

 Institutions need to adopt a ‘trust no one’ cybersecurity strategy that addresses all users, devices and applications.

 Trend watch: OT-IT convergence in energy and utilities

 Operational and Information technology convergence is changing how energy and utilities manage their business going forward.

 Zero Trust Network Access (ZTNA) cybersecurity allows academic institutions to realise important benefits across all operations.